All Episodes

 Why is he out on the street?

-You know, it's just simple questions.
+You know, just simple questions.

 By the way, did you see that brawl that took place in Miami?